Master's in Higher Education Administration

 Jonathan Kaplan has served in leadership positions in higher education, business, and the public sector.
 He advises a range of education and other companies on market trends, digital learning, and investment opportunities.
 Mr. Kaplan also is a lecturer within the Higher Education Administration master’s program at the Georgetown University School of Continuing Studies.
 Mr. Kaplan previously served as President of Walden University and CEO of the Online Division at Laureate Education, Inc. Earlier in his career, Mr. Kaplan served in the White House as special assistant to the President for economic policy under President Bill Clinton, and practiced law as an associate at Covington & Burling.

-Dr. Judith Pérez-Caro (she/her) is a sociologist and Latinx studies scholar with expertise in the study of diversity and inequality.
-She held several leadership roles at Georgetown University from 2016 to 2024.
-Dr. Pérez-Caro currently serves as an advisory board member for the Master’s in Higher Education Administration program.
-Dr. Pérez-Caro holds an executive certificate in crisis leadership in higher education from the Harvard Kennedy School, a Ph.D. in sociology and advanced certification in Latin American and Latino studies from Fordham University, an M.A. in higher education administration from Teachers College, Columbia University, and a B.A. in communication studies (journalism) from Canisius University.
+Dr. Judith Pérez-Caro (she/her) has held several leadership roles across Georgetown University, including the Law Center, Main Campus, and the School of Continuing Studies, and currently serves as a faculty member for the Master's in Higher Education Administration.
+She has worked in the field of higher education for over two decades as an administrator, professor, and researcher.
+She is a sociologist who holds an executive certificate in crisis leadership in higher education from the Harvard University Kennedy School, a Ph.D. in sociology and advanced certification in Latino studies from Fordham University, an M.A. in higher education administration from Columbia University Teachers College, and a B.A. in communication studies and creative writing from Canisius University.

 Provost Emeritus, University of Arizona Global Campus